Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module5_dataflow/README.md

 #### Running the design

-Same as in module 1, run the hardware emulation, Vitis Analyzer and Vitis HLS.
+Same as in module 1:
++ run the hardware emulation
++ run Vitis Analyzer

-Vitis HLS offers a dataflow viewer that can be accessed by right-clicking on the function (<code>chol_col_wrapper</code>) in which dataflow is applied from the synthesis summary report.
++ run Vitis HLS and see how it offers a dataflow viewer that can be accessed by right-clicking on the function (<code>chol_col_wrapper</code>) in which dataflow is applied from the synthesis summary report.
 See [**this animation**](../images/HLS_dataflow_anim.gif) to see how to access it and confirm that the replications were applied.